 Some posts are more fun and exciting to write than others.
 Surprisingly perhaps, beef tongue had me twitterpated the whole time.
 FUN!
-Beef tongue=fun!
+Beef tongue=fun! 🙂 Especially this recipe: You’ll love the delicious crispy beef and its versatility — so many ways to use it for a great meal.
+And the Instant Pot, it sure makes it easy.

 Perhaps you’re new to beef tongue.
 Perhaps you’re only curious with some horrified fascination.
 Perhaps you’re like me, genuinely interested in using the entire, sustainably-raised, grass-fed animal.
 And like me, you LOVE great food and would be thrilled to learn a new and easy way to make what may seem like a behemoth task into something that’s totally doable?